JS-DevTools/npm-publish/README.md

 +   ignore-scripts: false
 ```

 The global `.npmrc` file is no longer read nor modified.
 This means the `token` option is now required for the library and CLI.
 (It was already required for the action.)
-You may have workarounds in place referencing `INPUT_TOKEN`, which v1 [erroneously persisted][#15] in `.npmrc`.
+You may have workarounds in place referencing `INPUT_TOKEN`, which v1 [erroneously wrote][#15] to `.npmrc`.
 These workarounds should be removed.

 ```diff
   - uses: actions/setup-node@v3